grafana/k6-docs/docs/sources/analyze-results/explore-trends.md

 To reset the configuration, use the default trending metric with **Reset to default trending metric** button in the bottom left corner.

 k6 calculates the required values, then plots them in the performance-trending chart.
-In this example, the results look like this: